djangify/our-spot/README.md

 _Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is available but is not currently a working system.

-As a social network there were a number of features that will be added at a later date.
-Future features include:
+Additional features to be included are:

 - Email authentication - the ability to sign up using email to verify your account and receive notifications via email.

-- The ability to search for images based on tags.
+- The ability to search for images based on tags and a stronger search facility overall.

 - Album creation so photos can be saved into specific albums, e.g. parks, holiday etc.